KBtechnologies/NeoFloppy/neofloppy.specification.md

 The following Types of NeoFloppy are specified:
 - [WORM](https://en.wikipedia.org/wiki/Write_once_read_many)
   - Specifically for append-only archival media.
+    - No, you don't need blockchain for that!
 - [ROM](https://en.wikipedia.org/wiki/Read-only_memory)
+  - Which may be interesting not only for commercially sold media and applications, but also for persistent and secure embedded systems designed to be airgapped.
+    - I.e. industrial automation and critical infrastructure.
 - [RAM](https://en.wikipedia.org/wiki/RAM_drive#Dedicated_hardware_RAM_drives) / Voltaile Memory
+  - These may be useful for fast IOPS storage [i.e. scratchdisks] where the longevity is more important than the price per capacity.
+    - I.e. Video recording and Movie editing applications.
+  - RAM media must have a transparent refresh circuitry and toolfree swappable & rechargeable batteries/capacitors configured for redundancy.
+  - They should also employ ECC and explicitly designate if they don't do so.
 - Re-Writeable
   - These may be SSD and/or NVRAM-based and will combine the advantages of USB flashdrives, 2,5" SSDs and 3,5" FDDs without any disadvantages.
 - Cleaning Media